Clinical Investigation Center

 - Day -2 screening: exam, blood and urine collection, CT scan of the chest and abdomen to check for metastasis

-- Week 1: dogs typically spend the week at the Veterinary Medical Center (VMC).
-We will perform a tumor biopsy under anesthesia and take baseline samples of blood, cheek, urine and stool on Monday.
-On Tuesday dogs receive the treatment with VSV-IFNß-NIS and will be housed in isolation, closely monitored by our team, for a period of time (6-24 hrs).
+- Week 1: dogs will spend the week at the Veterinary Medical Center (VMC).
+On Day 0 (Monday or Tuesday), dogs receive treatment with VSV or placebo and will be housed in isolation, closely monitored by our team, for about 6 hours.
 We will sample blood, cheek, urine and stool periodically to detect virus shedding and immune responses.
-On Wed - Fri, we will monitor the dog and take additional samples.
-Dogs go home on Friday.
+On Days 1-3 we will monitor the dog and take additional samples.
+Dogs go home on Day 3 (Thursday or Friday).

 - Recheck visits weekly for first month

-- Day 10 amputation occurs - this is standard of care for dogs with osteosarcoma in a limb.
-The surgery is delayed to day 10 to give the VSV-IFNß-NIS some time to do its work.
+- Day 10 amputation occurs which is standard of care for dogs with osteosarcoma in a limb.
+The surgery is delayed to day 10 to give the VSV some time to do its work.

 - Chemotherapy begins about Day 21, uses the drug carboplatin, scheduled through the VMC Oncology service